-That is entirely up to the trip you design as a trip leader, or the existing team you choose to join.
+That is entirely up to the trip you design as a project leader, or the existing team you choose to join.
 The ABP is set up so that students create their own civic engagement project -- including what kind of work they will do, whom they work with, where they work, how they travel and where they stay, and how long they serve.
 All of these factors will determine the costs for each team member.
-The ABP provides matching grants and other support to help teams accomplish their goals.
+The ABP may provide travel grants for up to six project participants.

-- How can I be a trip leader?
+- How can I be a project leader?

 - Is there ABP financial aid or scholarships available?